|Last updated April 27, 2016|

 Does the new book mean that McCammon ended his retirement?

 Yes.
 McCammon is actively writing new novels, both contemporary novels and more books in the Matthew Corbett historical series.
-He has plans for a total of ten Matthew Corbett novels.
-The fifth novel, The River of Souls, will be published in 2014.
+He has plans for a total of nine Matthew Corbett novels.
+The sixth novel, Freedom of the Mask, will be published in May 2016.

 In addition to the Matthew Corbett books, McCammon is also writing contemporary novels.
-The first of these, The Five, was published in May 2011 by Subterranean Press.
+The most recent of these, The Border, was published in May 2015 by Subterranean Press.
 He is currently working on a new contemporary novel.

 Does McCammon have any other unpublished novels?